 Jon Joseph, Roshi is the practice leader of Portola Camp Zendo, and holding teacher for Desert Lotus Zen.
 He started practicing Zen meditation with a group of friends and their Spanish teacher while in high school.
 He moved his practice for a couple of years through wilderness cabins and logging camps in Alaska, while continuing to attend sesshin at ZCLA under Taizan Maezumi Roshi, and now throws his hat in with koan work and PZI.

 Jesse Cardin, Sensei leads the San Antonio, Texas-based Zen koan meditation center called It’s Alive!
 Zen.
 He has been a student of John Tarrant, Roshi since attending his first PZI retreat in 2006 (at which time he had no idea what he was getting into).
 Jesse is also a musician and a social worker.

-David Parks-Ramage, Sensei is a teacher and UCC minister with 34 years experience accompanying others along life’s path.
+David Parks, Sensei is a teacher with 36 years experience accompanying others along life’s path.
 His latest project is the founding of Open Door: Interfaith Zen.

 Deborah Saint, Sensei is currently on leave from teaching, but for a long time was the practice leader of Desert Lotus Zen in Arizona.
 She is interested in how koans work to open the heart, revealing kindness and compassion.

 Steven Grant, Roshi meets with students online and in in person in his little dharma hut in Richmond, California.
 Steven is an ordained as a priest in both the Soto and Rinzai traditions.
 He is interested in humor and Zen.